Paula has been an online writer for over 10 years. Her work often focuses on growing and maintaining her garden or pet

 Some of the emotions associated with yellow roses, for example, are happiness, joy, freedom, delight, gladness, and friendship.
 While they are known to not necessarily symbolize strong romantic love or affection, I don't see why one couldn't give yellow roses to someone that would love them as much as any other rose.
 It may not be the best choice for a newer relationship in that sense, if you are trying to definitely send a message.
 What I am referring to is the idea that once one knows that a person loves yellow, it could definitely be a go-to choice for that loved one.
 For example, I am thinking right now of a young lady whose favorite color is yellow.
 She couldn't be happier with a bouquet of yellow roses over any other!
 It would, in fact, be the color that would show the most love to her.

 The main difference worth noting is that if you need a safe color to choose for someone, then yellow is a great choice!
 I think it's a true win, because of all the happy emotions it conjures up.
 So, consider really making someone's day by giving some yellow roses or flowers.
 It's sure to bring real joy!
 Imagine if someone were sick and they received yellow flowers as a pick-me-up!
 They would love it!

 Using Yellow Flowers in the Garden Landscape

 Yellow flowers can be a wonderful addition to any flower garden.
 In fact, they can be a lovely addition to any garden, period.
 I have grown some really cheerful little yellow flowers in pots on the front porch, or on my back deck.
-What is interesting about this, is those aren't typically my go to colors for flowers to grow in these areas.
+What is interesting about this is that those aren't typically my go to colors for flowers to grow in these areas.
 They kind of just happened for one reason for another, and I ended up growing to love them so much.